-I plead with all my heart that this will not be allowed to be the fate of Thorncombe, where as a painter myself I have found so much charm and pleasure, remembering the words of Dorothy, Wordsworth in weiting with rapture about the lovery views, saying this place was the dearest to her upon the whole surface of the land.
+I plead with all my heart that this will not be allowed to be the fate of Thorncombe, where as a painter myself I have found so primed to stand in the way of financial gain.
+Failing to observe the rule, now so vital to the control of our weather and health of our soil, that no broadleaved tree should be felled before reaching the final limit of its life span.